Announcement Regarding Applicants Affected By Hurricanes Harvey, Irma & Maria

 Admission to the Doctor of Pharmacy program is on a competitive basis.
 Residents of Oklahoma receive some preference in the selection process but all qualified candidates are encouraged to apply.
 There are two tracks for application: early decision and regular decision.

 OU participates in the PharmCAS early decision program.
 This program allows you to select one PharmCAS school for application.
-The early decision process allows applicants to know by October 20 of the school's decision.
-See theÂ PharmCAS instructionsÂ on their website for full details.The deadline for early decision applications is September 5, 2017.
+The early decision process allows applicants to know by October 19, 2018 of the school's decision.
+See theÂ PharmCAS instructionsÂ on their website for full details.The deadline for early decision application is September 4, 2018.

 Students applying for the early decision track should be aware of the following:

-- The application must be complete by September 5.
-This includes the PharmCAS application, supplemental application, PCAT scores, and two letters of reference.
+- The application must be complete by September 4.
+This includes theÂ PharmCAS application,Â a standardized exam score, and two letters of reference.

-- The latest an applicant can take the PCAT to be considered for early decision are the September 2017 dates.
-If an applicant is taking the September PCAT then unofficial scores must be submitted toÂ firstname.lastname@example.orgÂ no later than Monday, September 11.
+- The latest an applicant can take the PCAT to be considered for early decision are the September 2018 dates.
+If an applicant is taking the September PCAT then unofficial scores must be submitted toÂ firstname.lastname@example.orgÂ no later than Monday, September 10, 2018.

-Admission to the Doctor of Pharmacy program is on a competitive basis.Â For admission to Fall 2019, theÂ PharmCAS application, two letters of reference and PCAT scores must be submitted by March 1, 2018.
-The College of Pharmacy supplemental application must be submitted by April 1, 2018.
-Applicants should successfully complete all required pre-pharmacy courses and provide the college with an official transcript showing spring course grades by June 1, 2018.
+Admission to the Doctor of Pharmacy program is on a competitive basis.Â For admission to Fall 2019, theÂ PharmCAS application, two letters of reference and a standardized exam scoreÂ must be submitted by June 3, 2019.
+The College of Pharmacy supplemental application is by invitation only.
+If an applicant is invited to interview, they will receive the link to submit the supplemental application which will need to be completed prior to their selected interview date.
+Applicants should successfully complete all required pre-requisite courses and provide the college with an official transcript showing completion byÂ August 5, 2019.